A dish with simple ingredients will always win, and this Chicken and Couscous Soup is just that. Simple, delicious and healthy.

 - salt and pepper to taste

-- In a pot add 6 cups of water, 1 pound boneless and skinless chicken thighs, 2 dried basil leaves, and 3 teaspoons salt.
-Boil for 30 minutes on medium heat.
+- Into a pot add 6 cups of water, chicken thighs, basil leaves, and salt.
+Boil for 30 minutes over medium heat.

 - In a separate pot, heat up 4 Tablespoons of olive oil.

-- Add in onion and couscous.
-Sauté for 5 minutes, stirring occasionally.
+- Add in onion and couscous and sauté for 5 minutes, stirring occasionally.

 - Add in celery, carrot, garlic, and 1 Tablespoon lemon juice.
-Sauté for another minute.
+Continue sautéing for another minute.